LuqmanSajjad/WIA1002-2022-23-/WIA1002-2023/src/Tutorial/w2Generics/Week2-GENERICS.md

     }
     ```

+7.
-## When the compiler encounters a generic class, interface, or method with an unbound type parameter, such as \<T> or \<E>, it replaces all occurrences of the type parameter with what type?
+    When the compiler encounters a generic class, interface, or method with an unbound type parameter, such as \<T> or \<E>, it replaces all occurrences of the type parameter with what type?
-   The type parameter is replaced by an actual type that is specified and applied to the parameter.
-This process is called type erasure.
-It is replaced during compile time
+    **It changes to Object (type erasure)**

+8.
-## When the compiler encounters a generic class, interface, or method with a bound type parameter, such as \<T extends Number> or \<E extends Comparable>, it replaces all occurrences of the type parameter with what type?
+    When the compiler encounters a generic class, interface, or method with a bound type parameter, such as \<T extends Number> or \<E extends Comparable>, it replaces all occurrences of the type parameter with what type?
-   Same as above, It is still replaced by the type applied to the given parameter, but the type is only bounded the subclasses of the Number and Comparable for T and E respectively
+    **It is changed to the specified bounded data type Number and Comparable**